 Fagan recommends families consider the following questions before deciding on a new pet:

 1. What type of pet is best for your family?
 While dogs and cats are still the most popular species, more households than ever before own small animals, reptiles and fish, according to 2013-2014 American Pet Products Association National Pet Owners Survey.
 For families with small children or very limited time to care for a pet, animals like hermit crabs, fish or even snails may be better options.
+You can learn how to care for a fish from thebetapet.com, or similar sites.
 Families with smaller living spaces should think carefully before bringing in a larger dog (or even a puppy) that would require room to exercise frequently.
 For these families, cats, pets in cages or aquarium-based pets may be more ideal.
 Families with fenced-in backyards and/or ample time for walking and play are best suited for more active dogs.
 For families seeking a dog, retrievers, boxers and collies are often noted as ideal breeds for children.
 We also offer a good selection of Jackson chameleons for sale if you want to keep a reptile as your pet.

 2. What is your budget?
 Caring for a pet is a financial obligation, so it is important for families to consider how much they are able to invest when deciding on a new pet.
 The Association for the Prevention of Cruelty to Animals (ASPCA) estimates the average costs a pet owner will incur within a year range from less than $300 for fish or small birds to more than $1,000 for dogs, cats and rabbits.
 These estimated costs include food, veterinary care from a 24 Hour Animal Hospital Toronto and miscellaneous items like collars, leashes, litter boxes and crates.
 The age of the pet can also play a factor in anticipated expenses.
 For families with dogs, many find older dogs to be more “budget friendly” as they do not require the training and house-breaking items that puppies require.
 However, depending on the pet’s health, older dogs could also incur more veterinary expenses-so it’s important to consider the pet’s needs, age and health when budgeting.